aiven/aiven-docs/docs/products/dragonfly/howto/compatibility-redisjson.md

 title: RedisJSON v2 syntax compatibility
 ---

-Learn how to optimize your experience with RedisJSON in Aiven for Dragonfly with the v2 JSONPath syntax using the $ root node.
+Learn how to optimize your experience with RedisJSON in Aiven for Dragonfly® with the v2 JSONPath syntax using the $ root node.

 ## JSONPath syntax versions

-Aiven for Dragonfly services uses the v2 JSONPath syntax, ensuring compatibility with RedisJSON.
+Aiven for Dragonfly services use the v2 JSONPath syntax, ensuring compatibility with RedisJSON.
 This syntax designates the dollar sign (`$`) as the root node for JSON paths, moving away from the previously used dot (`.`) notation.
 This modification improves JSON command standardization for seamless integration between Aiven for Dragonfly and